nojihun/atm/readme.md

    ## 3. How to use
    use atm_api function in atm.py file

-   fist.
-Please enter your card number instead of inserting your card second. enter Pin number third. you find account_number fourth. you can choose atm function.deposit, send, withdrawal
+   -fist.
+Please enter your card number instead of inserting your card#

+   -second. enter Pin number

+   -third. you find account_number

+   -fourth. you can choose atm function.deposit, send, withdrawal